uzhdag/pathpy/README.md

 Please make sure that you use the pyPI name `pathpy2` as the package name `pathpy` is currently blocked.

+If you want to install the latest development version, you can install it direvctly from git by typing:

+`> pip install git+git://github.com/uzhdag/pathpy.git`

 # Tutorial

-A comprehensive 3 hour hands-on tutorial that shows how you can use `pathpy` to analyse data on pathways and temporal networks is available [online](https://ingoscholtes.github.io/kdd2018-tutorial/).
+A comprehensive 3 hour hands-on tutorial that shows how you can use `pathpy` to analyse data on pathways and temporal networks is available [online](https://ingoscholtes.github.io/csh2018-tutorial/pathpy).

 An explanatory video that introduces the science behind `pathpy` is available here: